-The financial health of our independent distributors is critical to our success.
+The financial health of the Company's independent distributors is critical to its success.

-Over 90% of our sales are made to 15 federally licensed, independent wholesale distributors.
-We review our distributors' financial statements and have credit insurance for many of them.
-However, our credit evaluations of distributors and credit insurance may not be completely effective, especially if interest rate increases continue to exact an additional financial strain.
-If one or more independent distributors experience financial distress or liquidity issues, our sales could be adversely affected and we may not be able to collect our accounts receivable on a timely basis, which would have an adverse impact on our operating results and financial condition.
+Over 90% of the Company's sales are made to 15 federally licensed, independent wholesale distributors.
+The Company reviews its distributors' financial statements and has credit insurance for many of them.
+However, the Company's credit evaluations of distributors and credit insurance may not be completely effective, especially if higher interest rates continue to exact a financial strain.
+If one or more independent distributors experience financial distress or liquidity issues, the Company's sales could be adversely affected and the Company may not be able to collect its accounts receivable on a timely basis, which would have an adverse impact on its operating results and financial condition.